hleclerc/nsmake/README.md

 # What is Nsmake ?

 Nsmake stands for "No Script Make".
-It is an extensible build system, designed for *speed*, *correctness* and *orthogonality*.
+It is a *fast* and *extensible* build system, designed to dramatically *reduce redundancies, trivial and tangled information*, while  guaranteeing *correctness*, even for complex code generation schemes.

-While most build tools require us to write lot of trivial, tangled and redundant information, Nsmake takes responsibility to *ensure the link between the tools*
+Nsmake takes responsibility to *ensure the link between the tools*.
+It most of the cases, it enable to completely remove the need for boilerplates and configuration files, suppressing sources of discrepancies.

-It notably enable to greatly reduce the need for boilerplates, to enable correctness even with complex code generation schemes or side modifications, to eliminate most of the discrepancy sources, automatic downloading of missing parts, etc...

 # Main features